egel-lang/egel-lang.github.io/index.md

 <body markdown="1">
 ## The Egel Language

-Egel is a very small toy language based on untyped eager combinator rewriting.
+Egel is a very small scripting language based on untyped eager combinator rewriting.

 Possible uses are: